Health and Safety Excellence program: Topic requirements

 Well-developed and implemented emergency response plans can:

-- help business resume normal operations as quickly as possible
+• help your business get back to normal operations quickly

 Requirements: